Clemson five-star RB Bowman puts name in transfer portal

-CLEMSON, S.C.
-(AP) -- Clemson freshman running back Demarkcus Bowman has put his name in the transfer portal.
+CLEMSON, S.C. — Clemson freshman running back Demarkcus Bowman has put his name in the transfer portal.

 Team spokesman Ross Taylor said Thursday that Bowman talked with Clemson coaches about his desire to transfer.